JacquelineGrecco/data-structure/README.md

 ### Execution Environment

-The recommendation to run the files is to use some IDE such as C ++ DEV, CodeBlocks, or GCC.
+The recommendation to run the files is to use some IDE such as C ++ DEV, CodeBlocks or GCC.